HIV Treatment

 Are long-acting HIV medicines safe?

-Like most other FDA-approved HIV medicines, long-acting HIV medicines are considered safe.
+Long-acting HIV medicines, like other FDA-approved HIV medicines, are considered safe for most people.
 All medicines have the potential for some side effects.
-For long-acting HIV medicines, the most common side effects include—
+For long-acting HIV medicines, the most common side effects include:

 • Diarrhea